-Publica/Open Data administrators can configure, preview, activate and update content that shows in the header and footer of their site.
+Publica and Open Performance administrators can configure, preview, activate and update content that shows in the header and footer of their site.
 This self-service functionality gives administrators more control over their site and empowers their team to update key items without needing to contact Socrata Support.

 Headers and Footers configured through this functionality enhance the experience of users on mobile devices.
 These configurations can be applied to every page on a site or to every page except the homepage.
 More on that in the General Settings section of this article.